tmnestor/LayoutLM_annotation_ms/README.md

 ./prepare_annotations.py

 # Using mapped Z: drive with complete path (recommended for our environment)
-./prepare_annotations.py --network-share "Z:Document Understanding\information_extraction\gold\doc filter\2025 eval set"
+./prepare_annotations.py --network-share "Z:Document Understanding\information_extraction\gold\doc filter\2025 gold eval set"

 # Or simply use the drive letter for the root directory
 ./prepare_annotations.py --network-share Z: